AriFordsham/GHCWiki/trac-tickets.md

 - `default_severity`: Default severity value
 - `default_type`: Default ticket type
 - `default_version`: Name of the default version
-- `default_owner`: Name of the default owner, *if no owner for the component has been set*
+- `default_owner`: Name of the default owner.
+If set to the text "\< default \>" (the default value), the component owner is used.

 If any of these options are omitted, the default value will either be the first in the list, or an empty value, depending on whether the field in question is required to be set.
-Some of these can be chosen through the [ WebAdmin](http://trac.edgewall.org/intertrac/WebAdmin) plugin in the "Ticket System" section (others in the "trac.ini" section).
-The default owner for a ticket will be the component owner, if that is set, or `default_owner`, if not.
+Some of these can be chosen through the [ WebAdmin](http://trac.edgewall.org/intertrac/WebAdmin) plugin in the "Ticket System" section (others in the [\[ticket\]](trac-ini#) section in `trac.ini`).

 ## Hiding Fields and Adding Custom Fields